mjgs/routes-builder/Readme.md

 ## Single File Apps

   For small apps it's convenient to be able to have all the pieces of the app in the same app.js file rather than spread out in different folders.
-You can specify any/all of the routes, middleware and handlers in a javascript object and pass that in the options object like so:
+Specify any/all of the routes, middleware and handlers in a javascript object and pass that in the options object like so:

     var options = {